farukara/shownote/README.md

 ## Tips
 ## Configuration
 when you make from the source, the default config file will be copied to `$HOME/.config/shownote` folder.
-It's important that you don't change the left side of each option.
+It's important that you don't change the key (left side) of each option.

 **shownote** will look for a config.yaml file at two places: `$HOME/.config/shownote/config.yaml` or `$HOME/.shownote/config.yaml`.
 If there is no config file, then it uses the following defaults: